luru-eb/grpc-todo-list/README.md

 ## The solution

-In the vertical branch you can show how I refactor the current approach to a vertical slices architecture
+In the main branch you can see how the [clean-architecture branch](https://github.com/luru-eb/grpc-todo-list/tree/clean-architecture) has been refactoring to a vertical slices architecture.